ebiggio/ebiggio.github.io/_posts/2025/02/2025-02-11-virtual-bookshelf-with-progress.md

 ### 4. Display progress

-With the JavaScript and CSS in place, the site will now display the reading progress for each book on the virtual bookshelf, if the book cover has a filename that matches a ISBN or ASIN in the spreadsheet.
+With the JavaScript and CSS in place, the site will now display the reading progress for each book on the virtual bookshelf if the book cover has a filename that matches an ISBN or ASIN in the spreadsheet.
 You can see the end result in the [About page](/about), which looks like this:

 ![Virtual bookshelf with progress](/assets/img/2025/02/virtual-bookshelf-with-progress.png)